castorini/daam/README.md

 ```

 We'll continue adding docs.
-In the meantime, check out the `GenerationExperiment`, `HeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.
+In the meantime, check out the `GenerationExperiment`, `GlobalHeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.
 Our datasets are here: https://git.uwaterloo.ca/r33tang/daam-data

 ## Citation